GENERAL EXISTENCE

 about what the primary substances are, Aristotle proceeds must more cautiously.

-This is an improvement over the dogmatism with which he seems to proceed in the Categories.
+This is an improvement over the dogmatism with which he proceeded in the Categories.

-conditions soomething must meet to be a substance.
-He is aware that nothing obviously
+conditions something must meet to be a substance.
+He knows that nothing obviously

-meets these conditions, and he restarts his inquiry with the possibility
+meets these conditions, and he restarts his inquiry and considers the possibility

 that there might be a way of thinking about forms so that they are substances.

-This frees Aristotle to give up the existence of general objects altogether if his investigation gives him a different way to explain why there is a fact of the matter about what man is, and this in fact seems to be what happens in the Metaphysics.
-Once Aristotle no longer thinks he needs man for his explanation of the fact of the matter, the general objects he had recognized as secondary substances in the Categories fall out his ontology in the Metaphysics.
-Man is not a this and an individual.
+This frees Aristotle to give up the existence of general objects altogether if his investigation gives him a different way to explain why there is a fact of the matter about what man is.
+If Aristotle no longer needs man for his explanation of the fact of the matter, the general objects he had recognized as secondary substances can fall out his ontology.
+Man is not a substance.
+It is not a this.
 Nor is it a quality.
-Qualities are how something is, not what it is.
+Qualities are how something is, not what something is.

 "We usually posit some one form in connection with each set of